scater 1.6.3

 class.
 From Bioconductor 3.6 (October 2017), the release version of scater

-will use SingleCellExperiment
+will use SingleCellExperiment.

-is a more modern and robust class that provides a common
+SingleCellExperiment is a more modern and robust class that provides a common

 data structure used by many single-cell Bioconductor packages.
 Advantages